Sighmir/indexeddb-export-import/README.md

 During development and testing it may be useful to be able to save and load the contents of an IndexedDB database.

 This project is a fork of [Polarisation/indexeddb-export-import](https://github.com/Polarisation/indexeddb-export-import).
 He wrote this as a Node.js module for use with a desktop [Electron](https://electron.atom.io/) app - which has access to both the IndexedDB API and Node.js.

-But there are minimal dependencies so it should be easy to reuse the functions in a browser environment where Node.js is not available.
+It had minimal dependencies so it was easy to reuse the functions in a browser environment where Node.js is not available.
+I removed the dependencies and made it support browser and Node.js without needing any modifications, I also decided to use Objects instead of JSON Strings for the functions to allow typed variables.

 [![NPM](https://nodei.co/npm/@sighmir/indexeddb-export-import.png?downloads=true&downloadRank=true&stars=true)](https://nodei.co/npm/@sighmir/indexeddb-export-import/)